Skip to main content

 Flight time from Brazil to Schiphol is about 11 hours.
 Including pickup in Brazil, flight, clearance, and delivery, the turnaround time averages 3–5 business days.

-What documents are required for importing Machines & parts?
+What documents are required for importing Machines & Parts?

 For import, a commercial invoice, packing list, and Air Waybill are mandatory.
-For Machines & parts, Detailed packing list with part numbers and values, commercial invoice, AWB; CE documentation; ATA carnet for temporary import are also required.
+For Machines & Parts, Detailed packing list with part numbers and values, commercial invoice, AWB; CE documentation; ATA carnet for temporary import are also required.
 Imports from outside the EU are subject to import duties and VAT, depending on the HS code.

-Is Machines & parts delivered to your home after clearance?
+Is Machines & Parts delivered to your home after clearance?

 Yes.
 After clearance at Schiphol, we handle delivery throughout the Netherlands and the Benelux.
 You can also pick up yourself at our warehouse in Aalsmeer.

-Import {[|]} Machines & parts from Brazil?
+Import {[|]} Machines & Parts from Brazil?

 Made by Friendly Faces